palewire/news-homepages/docs/index.md

 The assets are archived in a permanent collection [at the Internet Archive](https://archive.org/details/news-homepages).
 The latest screenshots, analysis and data are published here, as well as on [Twitter](https://twitter.com/newshomepages), [Telegram](https://t.me/newshomepages) and [Discord](https://discord.gg/xkTMPMHM).

+The system supports the creation of bots to post a newsroom’s latest screenshots into a private Slack channel.
+[The tool](https://palewi.re/docs/news-homepages/slack.html) is used by organizations in the U.S. and abroad to save and share images each day.

 ## Contributing

 ```{toctree}